OpenMS

 • Microsoft Visual C++ Compiler: Comes with Microsoft Visual Studio Build Tools.
 Scroll to the bottom of the page to get the build tools only.
 If you want, you can also download the full Visual Studio (Community/Pro/Enterprise) IDE.

 OpenMS requires at least Visual Studio 2019 (version 16.8.4 from January 2021) or later.
-Earlier versions have compiler bugs and may not compile without modifications.
+Earlier versions have compiler bugs and may not compile without modifications to the OpenMS codebase.

 Not supported (or at least not tested) is MinGW (g++ based compiler).
 Do not use a MinGW-enabled shell since CMake will get confused!
 Please use the Command Prompt of the Visual Studio version you want to build with or load vcvarsall.sh (see below).
 Other compilers which are close to the VS toolchain might work, but are not tested.